lina-boljka/NorESM2.2-nudging-main/docs/source/AMIP-configuration.rst

     scenario_ghg   = 'CHEM_LBC_FILE'

   /

+Note that the path above is only relevant for "betzy" machine.

 4) However, instead of checking out a branch/release-tag with model version 2.0.x, check out the branch remotes/origin/noresm2.2, e.g.:
   ``git checkout -b noresm2.2 origin/noresm2.2``